Dasaav-dsv/fsvfs/README.md

 Access archived game files (Dark Souls, Armored Core, Elden Ring...) with this cross platform userspace filesystem framework without needing to unpack and store tens of gigabytes of (duplicate) data.

+Use the cross platform GUI fsvfs-gui to conveniently manage multiple mounts and mount configurations.
+Installed Steam games are detected automatically and are easy to mount.

 This is a work in progress, the CLI is unstable and file integrity is on a best effort basis (until I introduce integrity checking at least) so YMMV.

 ## Requirements